xebia-functional/spark-on-lets-code/README.md

 # Spark On

-This small spark project provides the sample code which we've talked about in `Spark On` blog post series at [47D Blog](http://www.47deg.com/blog/tags/sparkonletscode).
+This small Spark project provides the sample code which we've talked about in the `Spark On` blog post series at [47D Blog](http://www.47deg.com/blog/tags/sparkonletscode).

 ## App Requirements

 * Twitter Credentials to connect to the Twitter API.
 Read more about it [here](https://dev.twitter.com/overview/documentation).
 * In this README.md file you will see the IP address `192.168.99.100`.
-If you are using [docker-machine](https://docs.docker.com/machine/), `docker-machine ip <machine-name>` command should returns the specific host’s IP address.
+If you are using [docker-machine](https://docs.docker.com/machine/), `docker-machine ip <machine-name>` command should return the specific host’s IP address.
 You must replace `192.168.99.100` for the IP address in your case.
-* The whole infrastructure has been tested on a Apple Macbook Pro (2,7 GHz Intel Core i5, 16 GB 1867 MHz DDR3).
+* The whole infrastructure has been tested on an Apple Macbook Pro (2,7 GHz Intel Core i5, 16 GB 1867 MHz DDR3).

 To start off, we need to define a few environment variables in this [config file](https://github.com/47deg/spark-on-lets-code/blob/master/scripts/sparkOn.env#L5).